Compliance & Tax

 Documents can be certified by: (Please note that individuals within the above categories in most countries are acceptable but exceptions may apply.)

-- A director, manager or bank counter staff of a bank or an authorised credit or financial institution.
+- A director or manager of a bank or an authorised credit or financial institution.

 - A qualified lawyer or attorney registered with the relevant national professional body in the jurisdiction of country of issue.